PushpitKumar/FlightPricePredictor/README.md

 ### 8. App Implementation
 * Link: [FlightFarePrediction](https://flightpricepredictor99.herokuapp.com/)
 * The app asks for user to enter their preffered airline, Date of Journey which includes (Departure date and time, Arrival date and time), place they are travellng from, destination and number of stoppages.
-Based on these input flight fare is predicted.
+Based on these inputs, flight fare is predicted.

 ![1](https://user-images.githubusercontent.com/83957848/119222295-39977f00-bb11-11eb-88de-5d48ef77a728.JPG)
 ![2](https://user-images.githubusercontent.com/83957848/119222303-43b97d80-bb11-11eb-87cf-aa0ba72b88c5.JPG)